neocklee/PracticalMachineLearning/Module8-Project.md

 1. Random forest able to produce high accuratecy result.

-2. Random Forests use averaging to find a natural balance between the two extremes to resolve bias issue using single decision tree.
+2. Random Forests use averaging to find a natural balance between the two extremes to resolve bias issue usingsingle decision tree.

 3. The default resampling scheme for the caret train function is bootstrap to reduce variance.